joe-ng/homebridge-dyson-link/README.md

 We will need to input the IP, display name, serial number and password to the config

 The serial number(DYSON-XXX-XX-XXXXXXXX-XXX) and password(normally 8 characters) of your device can be found on the device and the manual.
+The serial number here is the same as the SSID of your Dyson wifi and the password is the wifi password.

 ```
 "platforms": [